 Lent is a time of starting fresh, spiritual reflection, penance, and self-discipline.
-Traditionally, Christians commit to giving up something during this season as a way of drawing closer to God, building self-control, and reflecting on the sacrifice Christ made for humanity.
+Traditionally, Christians commit to giving up something during this season to draw closer to God, build self-control, and reflect on the sacrifice Christ made for humanity.

-Whether it’s giving up a favorite treat, social media, or a bad habit, Lent is an opportunity to reset and deepen your relationship with faith and self-discipline.
+Whether it’s giving up a favourite treat, social media, or a bad habit, Lent is an opportunity to reset and deepen your relationship with faith and self-discipline.

 However, what happens when you falter?
 (Like I have)